wshih88/plotly_deploy/README.md

 Further analyses is suggest to separate by geographical location as the United States varies in climate and environment from state to state.

-Resources:
-VS Code
-Chrome
-Git Bash
-plotly.com
-w3schools.com
+Resources:VS Code, Chrome, Git Bash, plotly.com, w3schools.com